 - Any student-athlete who has signs or symptoms of SCA must be removed from play.
 The symptoms can happen before, during or after activity.
 Play includes all athletic activity. - Before returning to play, the athlete must be evaluated.
-Clearance to return to play must be in writing.
+Clearance to return to play mus be in writing.
 The evaluation must be performed by a licensed physician, certified registered nurse practitioner or cardiologist (heart doctor).
-The licensed physician or certified registered nurse practitioner may consult any other licensed or certified medical professionals.
+The licensed physician o certified registered nurse practitioner may consult any other licensed or certified medica professionals.

-I have reviewed and understand the symptoms and warning signs of SCA.

-Signature of Student-Athlete

-Print Student-Athlete's Name

-Signature of Parent/Guardian

-Print Parent/Guardian's Name
+I have reviewed and understand the e symptoms and warning signs of SCA.
+Signature of Student-Athlete Print Student-Athlete's Name Date Signature of Parent/Guardian Print Parent/Guardian's Name Date